- Scope of the Journal

 - ToxWatch: 1000 words; 250-character abstract; maximum 5 references

 - 1 figure: 7 in width x 9 in. height (or 504 pt x 648 pt)

 - Letters to the Editor: 2000 words; no abstract; 0-1 figures/tables; maximum 5 references

 Comprehensive accounts of significant original research should be submitted as Articles.

-Timely topics that are important and of urgent interest should be submitted as Rapid Reports.
+Timely topics that are important and of urgent interest should be submitted as Communications.
 We aim for a decision within three weeks of receipt.
 Only minor revisions, completed within ten days, are possible.
 Any manuscript deemed publishable but requiring a major revision may be further considered as an article.
 Authors should review the Journal’s Preparation of Manuscripts (below) prior to submission of a manuscript.
-Rapid Reports are strictly limited to 3,000 words.
+Communications are strictly limited to 3,000 words.

 Comprehensive reviews of topics within the scope of the journal and supported by significant literature should be submitted as reviews.
 Short reviews of recent literature that update a topic are also considered.
 The information in Reviews should be presented objectively, not limited to the contributions of the authors, and written with the intent of familiarizing the general reader with the broad current state of knowledge of a topic of active interest.
 The length of reviews should be commensurate with the information available; there are no formal limitations on length.

 Manuscripts that discuss particular issues about which the author has expertise, for example introducing new concepts, proposing original models, offering the author’s interpretation of statistical trends, or weighing in on a controversy, should be submitted as perspectives.
 Perspectives contain approximately 3,000-6,000 words and have no limitations on figures, tables or references.